Geisel School of Medicine

 Methods: We conducted in-depth interviews with 29 mothers who either partially or exclusively breastfed for at least 2 months.
 Interviews were transcribed verbatim, analyzed, coded, and organized into 10 themes.

 Results: Participants view the WIC program in a contradictory manner.
 They see it as highly supportive of breastfeeding, but also as a promoter of infant formula.
 The expanded food package for mothers is not valued, but free supplemental formula is highly valued.
 Misinformation about breastfeeding pervades the healthcare system, and exclusive breastfeeding is not promoted as an important health goal.
 Lack of access to breast pumps, the unacceptability of pumping in the workplace, and difficulties with nursing in public all contribute to formula supplementation.

 Conclusions: The healthcare system, the WIC program, and demands of daily life all contribute to low rates of exclusive breastfeeding in the WIC program.
 The available expanded food package for mothers who are exclusively breastfeeding is both disliked and underutilized, while free supplemental formula is rarely discouraged.

 Holmes, Alison Volpe; Chin, Nancy P.; Kaczorowski, Jeffrey; and Howard, Cindy R., "A Barrier to Exclusive Breastfeeding for Wic Enrollees: Limited Use of Exclusive Breastfeeding Food Package for Mothers" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2923.